ycexiao/scikit-package/doc/source/pypi-release-guide.rst

 Overview
 ~~~~~~~~~~

-In this guide, you will learn to release your source code to GitHub and PyPI so that by the end of the guide, you can intall your package via ``pip install <package-name>``.
+In this guide, you will learn to release your source code to GitHub and PyPI so that by the end of the guide, you can install your package via ``pip install <package-name>``.

 PyPI/GitHub release
 ~~~~~~~~~~~~~~~~~~~~